carloscsc/my-studies-journal/README.md

 ## Miscellaneous

 In my day-to-day activities, I consume many articles or tutorials that are not necessarily related to any specific project.
-Therefore, I created a folder called `_miscellaneous` where I will store this material in a somewhat unordered manner, just as a way to archive them.
-Inside the [\_miscellaneous](./_miscellaneous/README.md) folder, I also intend to keep a log organized by day (and now, actual consecutive days) of the links and interesting things consumed on that day, similar to a changelog.
+Therefore, I created a folder called `[\_miscellaneous](./_miscellaneous/README.md)` where I will store this material in a somewhat unordered manner, just as a way to archive them.

 ## About Me